acquia/blt/README.md

 ### 8.9.x End of Life (EOL)

 8.9.x is currently in maintenance / long-term support mode (receiving only bug fixes).
-8.9.x will continue to be supported until 5/8/18.
+8.9.x will continue to be supported until May 8th, 2018.

 ## Philosophy and Purpose